michaeluno/admin-page-framework/test/readme.md

 ### Notes

-To run `.sh` files on Windows, you need a Bash emulater.
+To run `.sh` files on Windows, you need a Bash emulator.
 Here is [one](https://git-for-windows.github.io/).